Claude Technical Tutor

 /recover (mines session transcript retroactively)

-/project-end (synthesize as normal)
+/session-end (synthesize as normal)

 Components